 What did you like in Anogia so you’ve already visited it five times?

-I like this kind of “connections” and experiences between past and present civilizations and my project in Crete has this subject: History, mythology, gastronomy or better the “connections” between the modern individual and his beliefs about past.
+I like this kind of “connections” and experiences between past and present civilizations and my project in Crete has this subject: History, mythology, gastronomy, or better the “connections” between the modern individual and his beliefs about the past.
 Surely Psiloritis was the most suitable ground for exploring these “links”.

 Are you planning another trip to Anogia and Crete in general?